UAMayab/infosec/README.md

 - Chauhan, S. R, and S Jangra.
 Computer Security and Encryption : An Introduction.
 1st ed.
 Dulles, Virginia: Mercury Learning and Information, 2020.
 Print.
 (ID: CJ)
 - Sharp, Robin.
 Introduction to Cybersecurity : A Multidisciplinary Challenge.
 First edition.
 Cham, Switzerland: Springer, 2024.
 Web.
 (ID: SR)

+## Recurrent Assignment #0
+The next assigment includes a weekly reading of the SANS Internet Storm Center Diaries every day, starting from May, 26 2025.
+This activity is due every Thursday.
+What is expected from you?
+- To read every single diary entry for the corresponding week.
+- Pick any one of your interest.
+- Do a research on that topic to go a little deeper on than topic.
+- Create a presentation to share during the class and present your findings and have a discussion (12-15 min).
+- I will lead the discussion about the other diaries that I think are woth and interesting and then you will present.

+Calendar: [Jun 5, 12, 19, 26
+]
 ## Syllabus

 ### Week 1